Foot Deformity | Ingrown Toenail

-An ingrown toenail is a condition which is quite common.
+An ingrown toenail is a foot deformity and this condition is quite common.
 It involves the growth of the corner portion of the toenail towards the flesh of the toe.
-It naturally causes pain and swelling and can even lead to infection.
+It naturally causes Foot Bone Pain and swelling and can even lead to infection.
 Such a condition is generally seen in the big toe.
 If left untreated, it can result in poor circulation for the feet and could also cause more serious complications.
 The condition is usually caused by wearing shoes that press the toenails together.
 Some people also cut their toenails too short or at a slant resulting in ingrown toenails.
 It can also be caused by some injury to the toenail or occurs in those having curved toenails.

 You can take care of mild cases of an ingrown toenail on your own.
 However, for those who have other health conditions, such as diabetes, you could suffer from further complications and need to consult a doctor.
 You can apply a topical antibiotic and bandage the area.
 Above all, wear footwear that is open toed and does not crowd the toes.
 When trimming toenails, you must take care to cut them straight across.
 If you are diabetic, it would be better to have them trimmed professionally.
 Don’t trim them too short either, as the shoe pressure leads them to grow into the skin or tissue.
 Don’t wear tight fitting shoes.